Are you only halfway through your 30s and already noticing the same small darkened skin spots you remember seeing on your grandmother growing up?

 Say hello to age spots, also known as sunspots, liver spots and solar lentigines.

-What are liver spots?
+What are age spots?

 Why are they called liver spots?

-Do liver spots run in families?
+Do age spots run in families?

 Do they require treatment?

-Performing monthly self-exams and regular skin exams by your dermatologist are recommended to catch any suspicious spot before it becomes a problem.
+Performing monthly self-exams and regular skin exams by your dermatologist can help catch any suspicious spot before it becomes a problem.

 Your dermatologist may ask about your sun exposure and family or personal skin cancer history and then conduct a visual exam.
 Though rare, your dermatologist may perform a skin biopsy.